devleaks/cockpitdecks-docs/docs/Resources/Button Activation.md

 Long press command should not be confused with auto-repeat commands.
 A Longpress command in one command that is executed once as long as the button remain pressed.
 An auto-repeat command is the same command that is executed several times at regular interval (typically once every 0.2 seconds, 5 times per second) as long as the button is pressed.

+> [!NOTE]
+> The Longpress command requires installation of a XPPYthon3 plugin in X-Plane to circumvent a few X-Plane UDP limitations.

 ## Attributes

 `command`